ManiacUrgency42/csha-ai-agent/README.md

 Context Engineering over Prompt Engineering.

 > “People associate prompts with short task descriptions you'd give an LLM in your day-to-day use.
-When in every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step.
-Science because doing this right involves task descriptions and explanations, few shot examples, RAG, related (possibly multimodal) data, tools, state and history, compacting [...] > Doing this well is highly non-trivial.
-And art because of the guiding intuition around LLM psychology of people spirits.”
+> When in every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step.

-                                                      - Andrej Karpathy
+> Science because doing this right involves task descriptions and explanations, few shot examples, RAG, related (possibly multimodal) data, tools, state and history, compacting [...]
+> Doing this well is highly non-trivial.
+> And art because of the guiding intuition around LLM psychology of people spirits.”
+>
+> — **Andrej Karpathy**

 ### 3.1 Prompt Templates